Editing with sensitivity.

 I’m a non-fiction editor and an equity, diversity and inclusion (EDI) professional.

-Inclusive language is what happens when these two skill sets meet and merge.
+Editing with sensitivity is what happens when these two skill sets meet and merge.

 When you’re worried about the weight of your words, I can help you steer through discomfort—boldly and bravely.